SassDoc/sassdoc.github.io/grunt/index.md

-### Example with passed in options.
+### Example with some options passed in.

 {% highlight js %}
-// Tip: you're not required to to pass every options,
+// Tip: you're not required to pass every options,
 // just set the one you need.
 grunt.initConfig({
   sassdoc: {